Ybalrid/kissnet/README.md

 * Manage required library (e.g. WinSock2) initialization and cleanup for you RAII style.
 Network is de-initialized when last socket object goes out of scope
 * Use familiar names for socket operations as methods: `send`, `recv`, `connect`, `bind`, `listen`, `accept`...

+## Supported platforms:

+kissnet was desinged to be a slingle API for using low level tcp and udp sockets on any platform where you can run a  modern C++ compiler.
+Kissnet currently supports

+- Windows (via the WSA/WinSock2 libraries)
+- Linux
+- FreeBSD

+kissnet should probably work "as is" on other UNIX platform.

 ## Short docs

 *Volontary contrived examples showing how the library looks like:*